peterrautek/rustman/index.md

 layout: default
 ---

-It doesn't take much - neither special equipment nor much preparation.

-## Idea
 The Rustman Challenge is a _triathlon_ - the distance of an _Ironman_.
 The catch is: You spread it out over several days (up to one month).

+It doesn't take much - neither special equipment nor much preparation.

 You can do it alone or complete it as a team!

-## Rustman Relay
-All it takes is three friends and a commitment!
-You need a team of three - one swimmer, one biker and one runner.
-Find some friends and motivate them to join your team.

 ## Order of Disciplines
 You or your team has to do the three disciplines in sequence.